sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ```bash
 az login
 ```
-- To create an MQTT broker, use the ARM template/ use these APIs
+- Use portal to create a resource group called "MQTT_Pri_Prev_rg_1"
+- Use portal or CLI to create resources using ARM templates.
+(You can use other methods such as GitHub deploy to Azure or ARM client to perform these steps)
 	- Canary is the only region where MQTT Broker is currently supported
 	- You can use one of the two ARM templates available.
 		- ARM template without routing